ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

 {{< alert title="Note" color="primary" >}}To use this feature you must have set a passphrase for the server using `managedomain` as referenced above.{{< /alert >}}

-{{< alert title="Caution" color="warning" >}}

-* The correct passphrase for the group must be supplied when new API Gateway servers are created.
-If the wrong passphrase is supplied, then the newly created API Gateway servers will fail to start.
-* If the group passphrase is not correctly set in the group.xml file, then newly created API Gateway servers will fail to start.
-* If newly created API Gateway servers expect to use a script to provide the passphrase and the group passphrase cannot be correctly set in the group.xml file, then it should be set to "(prompt)" as describe in [Prompt for the passphrase at server startup](/docs/apim_administration/apigtw_admin/general_passphrase/#prompt-for-the-passphrase-at-server-startup).

-{{< /alert >}}

 Alternatively, you can use a script to automatically provide the passphrase when the API Gateway server starts up.
 Perform the following steps:

 1. Open the following file in your API Gateway installation: